Agriculture in King County, Washington

 Report describes the findings of a study that determining what measures King County and other agencies should take to ensure the continued success of local agriculture.

-- King County Climate Change Plan
+- 2015 King County Strategic Climate Action Plan

 How King County seeks to reduce greenhouse gas emissions, adapt to projected climate change impacts, and embed mitigation and adaptation into county policy decisions.
 The plan incorporates agriculture-related goals and actions.